Library Research Guide

 WorldCat contains Information about books, serials, videos, and other items cataloged by institutions including K-State.
 It contains more than 57 million records with bibliographic information and information regarding which libraries hold the item in question.
 If K-State does not own the item you need, use Get It to request it through Interlibrary Loan.

-Google Books lists almost every book ever published, and will often give you a preview of the contents of the book.
+Google Books lists millions of books, and will often give you a preview of the contents of the book.
 If K-State does not own the item you need, you can fill out an Interlibrary Loan Request (click the appropriate link on the top left of the page).

 Most databases, although they look different, search in similar ways.
 You can search the databases in many ways to find relevant research, including:

 If the database has a thesaurus, use it to help you find appropriate subject terms.

 Use a keyword search for the specific subject you are interested in (race, postmodernism, leadership, etc...).

 Use OR when you want to find either of the search terms, AND when you want both.

 Try truncating keywords using asterisks: ethnograph* to get ethnography or ethnographic.

 Put phrases in quotes: “case study” “feminist theory”

 Use limits to help find the specific kind of article you want.
 Most databases allow you to limit to scholarly or peer-reviewed articles.